sirajudheenam/sirajudheenam.github.io/docs/_posts/2021-06-25-what-it-takes-to-become-an-IT-professional.md

 - If you are comfortable with Python then use Django or Flask or any other Python framework.
 - If you are comfortable with Ruby then use Ruby-On-Rails or any other Ruby framework for Web Dev.

-## Web Servers
+### Web Servers
 - Know about web servers and how to install and use it.
 - Nginx, Apache etc.,
 - Know about ports webserver uses.
-Default port is 80.
+Default http port is 80.
 You can configure this.

-## Networking:
+### Networking:

 - Know How Internet and eMail Works.
 - Know what is IP Address (v4 and v6), CIDR, Subnet,Gateway.